acados/acados/docs/embedded_workflow/index.md

     ```
 2. Define the (relative) paths to the S-Functions and the C code source files in the dSPACE Makefile.
 These are the folder `c_generated_code` and any subfolder which contains C code source files, which were identified in the previous step.
-For the example in the previous step the entry in the dSPACE Makefile would look like this:
+For the example in the previous step, the entry in the dSPACE Makefile would look like this:
     ```
     # Directories where S-Function C source files are stored.
     SFCN_DIR = \
     "\c_generated_code" \
     "\c_generated_code\OCPModelName_model"
     ```
 3. Define the (relative) paths to the `acados` header files in the dSPACE Makefile.
-With hpipm as a solver, this looks as follows:
+With HPIPM as the QP solver, this looks as follows:
     ```
     # Path names for user include files.
     USER_INCLUDES_PATH = \